Pandora Papers: How the fight against tax evasion is going | DW | 04.10.2021

 However, many of the complicated and opaque structures set up in tax havens aren't illegal, including shell companies — firms that exist only on paper and don't carry out day-to-day business operations.

 The political casualties include Pakistan's then-Prime Minister Nawaz Sharif, who resigned and was banned from running for office after being found guilty of corruption following links to the Panama Papers scandal.
-He was laterjailed for 10 years but was allowed to travel to London for medical treatment.
-Two years later, he has failed to return to Pakistan.
+He was later jailed for 10 years but was allowed to travel to London for medical treatment.
+Two years later, he has yet to return to Pakistan.

-Iceland's prime minister, Sigmundur David Gunnlaugsson, was also forced to step down over revelations that his family had sheltered money offshore.
+Iceland's prime minister, Sigmundur David Gunnlaugsson, was forced to step down in 2016 over revelations that his family had sheltered money offshore.

 German prosecutors last year issued international arrest warrants for the co-founders of Panamanian law firm Mossack Fonseca, Ramon Fonseca Mora and his German-born partner, Jürgen Mossack.